 Some of the most popular asthma home remedies include:

 Essential Oils: Inhaled eucalyptus oil vapor (which contains eucalyptol) acts as a natural bronchodilator or decongestant for the lung airways.
 And so do camphor, chamomile, basil, and lavender essential oils.

 Of importance to note is that some of these essential oils give off strong or pungent chemicals and smells that could do more harm than good for your asthma.
-That is why inhaling them isn’t a treatment option for everyone with asthma.
+That is why inhaling them isn’t an option for everyone with asthma.

 Caffeinated Drinks: Caffeine is a well-known stimulant, and some of its chemical components deliver similar therapeutic effects as asthma medicine theophylline.
 When you drink caffeinated tea or coffee, these chemicals may work by decongesting the lung airways, helping calm asthma symptoms for a brief time.

 Mustard Oil: Not to be confused with mustard essential oil, this soothing ointment can be rubbed directly on the skin to help open the airways and reduce the chances of having asthma attacks.

 Other complementary care plan options for asthma symptoms include breathing exercises (including the Alexander technique), acupuncture, ionizers, homeopathy, chiropractic, and so forth.
 However, many of these are not proven to relieve asthma or even its symptoms.
 At no time should you embrace a new asthma regimen without talking to your physician first!